KDercksen/pmid_drug_linker/README.md

 ---

 ## Sheet format
+Example sheets are included in the `resources` folder, these are also used for running tests.

 ### `literature.xlsx`
 | A | B | C | D |
 | - | - | - | - |